 Dear Friends and Supporters,

-On behalf of the staff and board of directors, we are excited to share the Healthy Futures of Texas 2015 Annual Report.
+On behalf of the Staff and Board of Directors, we are excited to share the Healthy Futures of Texas 2016 Annual Report.

-Healthy Futures is proud to be part of the reason for such progress.
-Our abstinence-plus education programs reached 3,850 youth and 647 parents last year.
-Our advocacy programs have had dramatic results in Austin for restoring low-income women’s access to contraception.
+Healthy Futures is proud to be a catalyst for this progress.
+Our abstinence-plus education programs reached 4,901 youth and 433 parents/guardians in 2016.
+Our strong advocacy program is a leader in the state as we engage others to restore and assure low-income women’s access to important preventive healthcare services and contraception.

-Thank you for being part of the solution.
-Your continued support of Healthy Futures of Texas makes a remarkable difference in the lives of young people and young families.
+Thank you for being part of our mission to improve the lives of youth and young families.
+Your support of Healthy Futures of Texas is valued and appreciated.